Last Updated on October 27, 2022 by Maryam Siddiqui

 - Direct or collateral descent.

-The procedure is regulated by article 6, n.
-7 of the Nationality Law.
+Article 6, n.
+7 of the Nationality Law regulates this procedure.

 It is also important to highlight that the candidate doesn’t need to: